 Handlebars and Stems:

-Both the 1958 and 1959 Gran Premio models in my collection are fitted with a Cinelli steel stem and bars branded for Legnano (photo below).
-This stem is also offered in the Legnano section of the 1952 Bozzi SpA parts catalog.
-From 1960 it would appear that the Cinelli stem was dropped and the same Ambrosio Champion aluminium bars and stem were fitted to Roma were also fitted to the Gran Premio including the aforementioned transition to the T.T.T.
-Gran Prix stem and bars when Ambrosio was purchased in 1961.
+Both the 1958 and 1959 Gran Premio models in my collection are fitted with a Cinelli steel stem and bars that were branded for Legnano (photo below).
+The same Legnano branded Cinelli stem was also fitted to the Roma in the early 1950’s.

 Universal was a long-standing component supplier to Legnano over many decades, and here again the brake callipers and levers from Universal were common to both the Gran Premio and Roma during this time period.
-Both models were equipped with the Universal Mod.51 callipers and levers that as the model name suggests were brought to market in 1951 (first photo below).
-With the introduction in 1961 of the Universal Mod.61 centerpull brakeset (second photo below), both models were fitted with his upgrade by the factory.
+Both models were equipped with the Universal Mod.51 callipers and levers that came to market in 1951 (first photo below).
+With the introduction in 1961 of the Universal Mod.61 centerpull brakeset (second photo below), both models received the upgrade.

 By all accounts, the rear brake cable stop for the Universal Mod.61 brakeset was unique to Legnano.
 In order to facilitate Legnano’s unique seat lug and seat post bolt, a threaded boss was brazed to the back of the seat lug to accept the unique cable stop (photo below).
 This detail can often be used to some extent to help differentiate between 1960 and 1961 production dates.
 Regrettably for restorers, this unique brake cable stop is becoming increasingly difficult to find if it is no longer with the frame.